 Promote public awareness of issues of importance to indigenous communities.

-CIPP also plays an important role in the larger university context as a catalyst for recruiting and retaining Native undergraduate and graduate students and will provide essential ongoing support services to these students and their unique and culturally rich backgrounds.
-CIPP will continue the University’s engagement with indigenous populations through its Native American Political Leadership Program (NAPLP), which provides full scholarships to Native American, Alaska Native and Native Hawaiian undergraduate and graduate students to study in residence at GW.
+AT&T CIPP also plays an important role in the larger university context as a catalyst for recruiting and retaining Native undergraduate and graduate students and will provide essential ongoing support services to these students and their unique and culturally rich backgrounds.
+AT&T CIPP will continue the University’s engagement with indigenous populations through its Native American Political Leadership Program (NAPLP), which provides full scholarships to Native American, Alaska Native and Native Hawaiian undergraduate and graduate students to study in residence at GW.